-Jurek Wajdowicz’s images focus on issues of space, light, tone and unpredictability.
-His photographs are created solely through the lens, without computer enhancements, and leave the literal behind as color, light and form are carefully shaped to near or absolute abstraction.
-We experience a poem, a piece of music, a vision defined not only by what he reveals, but by what we see in it.
+Wajdowicz’s images are created through the lens, without computer enhancements, leaving the literal behind as color, light and form that are carefully shaped to near or absolute abstraction.
+We experience a poem, a piece of music, a vision, defined not only by what he reveals, but by what we see in it.

-As Wajdowicz’s work evolves, the expression of how we might see differently, how we might more directly access the emotional, intangible nature of place and object, also evolves.
-As he looks to give expression to interior, deeply personal landscapes as well as the outward and unexpected, an ongoing dialog between audience and emotion unfolds.
-We are given the opportunity to be lifted from our existence in the every day into the world of the hopeful and sublime.
+As Wajdowicz’s work evolves the expression of how we might see differently, how we might more directly access the emotional, intangible nature of place and object also evolves.
+As he looks to give expression to inward, deeply personal landscapes as well as the outward and unexpected, an ongoing dialogue between audience and emotion unfolds.
+We are given the opportunity to be lifted from our mundane everyday existence into a sublime world full of hope.

-Jurek Wajdowicz’s work is included in the collections of the United States Library of Congress, the National September 11 Memorial & Museum (USA), the United Nations (Geneva and New York), the Poster Museum in Wilanów (Poland), Arcus Foundation (New York), the Musée des Arts Décoratifs (Switzerland), American Institute of Graphic Arts (New York), Muzeum Sztuki in Lodz (Poland), the Rockefeller Foundation (New York), RMH Foundation (California) and the Hamburgʼs Museum für Kunst und Gewerbe (Germany), as well as in the private collections in the USA, Austria, Germany and Poland.
+His work is included in the collections of the United States Library of Congress (Washington, DC), the Book Art Museum (Lodz, Poland), the National September 11 Memorial & Museum (New York, the Poster Museum (Warsaw), Arcus Foundation (New York), the MUDAC Museum (Lausanne, Switzerland), the Modern Art Museum (Lodz ), the Rockefeller Foundation (New York), RMHC Foundation (Palo Alto, CA) and the Museum für Kunst und Gewerbe (Hamburg, Germany).

 Photo: © Jenny Papalexandris